structurizr/structurizr.github.io/dsl/cookbook/perspectives-dynamic/index.md

 # Perspectives (dynamic)

-> This feature is only available when building from source or using the `structurizr/structurizr:preview` Docker image.

 Structurizr provides support for "dynamic" perspectives in addition to [static perspectives](/dsl/cookbook/perspectives-static), where the `value` of the perspective is the result of making a URL call, configured via `url` property on the perspective.
 This could be used to pull information from a remote data source (e.g. a version number, test coverage, etc)